speedball-developers/speedball-website/README.md

 > The app uses a node.js adapter and is uploaded onto a server using plesk and pm2.
 To learn more about other target environments take a look at other [adapters](https://kit.svelte.dev/docs/adapters).

 If the production build works, you can upload the /build/ folder, the package.json and the index.cjs files onto the server and let pm2 restart the application.
-You may also want to create a new package-lock.json file and upload it to the server.
-To do so use the `pnpm install --save-exact` comand.
+You may also want to upload the new pnpm-lock.yaml file to the server, if there are problems with new libraries.

 ## Creating Translations